vishesh005/note_app_version2/README.md

 A Note Taking App

 <h2> Demo of Flutter Note App Version 2 </h2>
-<p>This Application demonstartes State Management of flutter app using provider package</p>
+<p>This Application shows State Management of flutter app using provider package</p>